Patent Landscape and IP Strategy for Biotech Diligence

 Is this a legal opinion?

-ARiDA can structure patent evidence and diligence materials, while legal conclusions and FTO opinions still require qualified counsel.
+ARiDA can structure patent evidence and diligence material.
+Legal opinions, validity findings and clearance conclusions require qualified counsel.

 Can patent findings connect to valuation?